-This policy links with other policies:
+Overall this policy links with other Academy policies:

 - Equality at the Open Academy Policy

 - Educational Visits Policy & Procedures

 - Curriculum Policy

 - SEND Policy and Information Report

-- Sex Relationships Education Policy

-- Admissions Arrangement Policy

-- Charging and Remissions Policy

-- Health and Safety Policy

-1. Introduction
+1. Our Approach

 The Open Academy aims to maximise the potential and experiences of every student no matter their academic ability.
 At the heart of the Academy ethos is the notion of creating a positive learning environment where students have a sense of belonging to the Open Academy and wider community, and they develop a healthy respect for themselves and that community.
 The Open Academy will enable our students to access a wide range of opportunities that allow them to develop the confidence to make the most of their abilities.
 As an Academy, we have a responsibility to prepare students for the time they enter the wider community either through employment or in further training or in continued education.
 A key element of this preparation must come through the delivery of a coherent CEIAG programme.
 The programme is available to all students and will be provided through internal provision, working with external independent providers and partners including businesses.
 There will be a planned programme supplemented by ad hoc events, appropriate to the students.